eslint/eslint/docs/rules/padded-blocks.md

+# padded-blocks

-# require or disallow padding within blocks (padded-blocks)
+Requires or disallows padding within blocks.

 Some style guides require block statements to start and end with blank lines.
 The goal is to improve readability by visually separating the block content and the surrounding code.